What's Right For You?

 Bulk material can be placed into a normal Ziploc bag.
 Be sure to label each bulk sample so that both you and the laboratory can easily identify it.

 Be sure to include a chain of custody with the samples when sending them to the laboratory.
+You can download the chain of custody here!

 If using a knife or razor blade to cut the substrate, be sure to decontaminate it before any further use to prevent cross contamination of samples.